 - WACKERMANN Gabriel, Les frontières dans un monde en mouvement, Paris : Eds.
 Ellipses, 2003, 159 p.

-Abstracts not exceeding 400 words should be sent no later than March 15, 2020 to Ruxandra Pavelchievici email@example.com and Didier Revest firstname.lastname@example.org Notification of acceptance or rejection will be sent by April 1st, 2020.
+AS REQUESTED BY A NUMBER OF COLLEAGUES AND OWING TO THE CIRCUMSTANCES, THE DEADLINE FOR THE CONFERENCE HAS BEEN EXTENDED TO MARCH 25.
+Abstracts not exceeding 400 words should be sent no later than March 25, 2020 to Ruxandra Pavelchievici email@example.com and Didier Revest firstname.lastname@example.org Notification of acceptance or rejection will be sent by April 1st, 2020.

 Publication of proceedings